-1.1.1 Knowledge Tests and License Classes
+1.1.1 - Knowledge Tests

-One or more knowledge tests (taken at the local County Sheriff's DMV) are required depending on what class of license and what endorsements you need.
+You will have to take one or more knowledge tests, depending on what class of license and what endorsements you need.
 The CDL knowledge tests include:

-- o General Knowledge taken by all applicants. - Passenger required if the vehicle has a design capacity to carry 16 or more people, including the driver. - Air Brakes required if the vehicle has air brakes, including air over hydraulic brakes. - Combination Vehicles required if operating a combination of vehicles. - Hazardous Materials required if hauling hazardous materials as defined in 49 CFR 383.5.
-In order to obtain this endorsement, passing a Transportation Security Administration (TSA) background check is required- see Chapter Nine for details. - Tank vehicle required if hauling any liquid or gaseous materials in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.
+The General Knowledge Test,, taken by all applicants.

+The Passenger Test taken by all bus driver applicants.

+The Air Brakes Test, which you must take if your vehicle has air brakes, including air over hydraulic brakes.

+The Combination Vehicles Test, which is required if you want to drive combination vehicles.

+The Hazardous Materials Test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
+In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check.

+The Tank Vehicle Test, required if you want to haul any liquid or gaseous materials in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.

-- Doubles/Triples required if operating double or triple trailers. - School Bus required (along with a passenger endorsement) if operating a school bus.
+The Doubles/Triples Test, required if you want to pull double or triple trailers.

+The School Bus Test, required if you want to drive a school bus.

+Note: All test results will remain valid for one year from the date they were passed.

-1.1.2 Skills Tests
+1.1.2 - Skills Tests